muhammadazhariqbal/schedule-ai-backend/readme.md

 ## Overview

 Schedule-AI Backend is a serverless AI-powered service that helps convert audio to text and extract structured schedule information from it.
-It leverages OpenAI Whisper and LLaMA models for transcription and AI-driven data extraction.
+It uses Cloudflare AI models, Whisper for audio-to-text transcription and LLaMA for extracting structured schedule data from text.

 ## Features